fernseed/fernseed.github.io/technology/_posts/2015-02-23-static-generation,-dynamic-content.md

 ---
 title: Static Generation, Dynamic Content
 subtitle: Jekyll, Scrivener and Data Visualisation
+tagline:
+permalink: /technology/static-generation/
+date: 2015-02-23
+modified: 2015-06-29
+sticky:
 tags: [data-visualisation, quantified-self, jekyll, scrivener]
-permalink: /technology/static-generation/
-modified: 2015-04-13
 gists: [dmcgk/bc743a73ae4640ced973]
+files:
+redirect_from:
 summary:
     You can do some interesting things with a 'static' website.
 Plugging data into JavaScript visualisation libraries, for starters.
+sidebar:

 ---

 This is a [static](http://en.wikipedia.org/wiki/Static_web_page) website.
 That really just means that the content you're reading now is generated at one time only and for all users, unlike a dynamic website---the internet norm---which can generate content as it's requested, possibly on a targeted per-user basis and probably using a database or some server-side business logic[^fn1].

+1. Table of Contents
+{:toc}

+## Static vs Dynamic
 Today, both static and dynamic websites generally use some kind of [CMS](http://en.wikipedia.org/wiki/Content_management_system) to create and organise content.
 The content of a page on a static website is *complete*[^fn2] and *universal* at the moment it is turned into HTML for publication---that particular set of generated code is all that any client browser ever sees[^fn3].

 This doesn't mean that a static site can't be interactive, it just means that any interactivity needs to be handled on the client-side, normally using some flavour of JavaScript[^fn4].
 The 'static' element of a static website therefore refers purely to the server-side, the *generation* side[^fn5].
 Even then, when using a generation tool such as [Jekyll](http://jekyllrb.com), that eventually-static content will be built dynamically from a set of templates and page-specific logic[^fn6].
 In other words, the content that is actually served to your browser can still be different from that which I originally write.

 What on earth am I talking about?
 Let's take an example...

-1. Table of Contents
-{:toc}

 ## The Experiment
 [Jamie Rubin](http://jamierubin.net) is a sci-fi author and programmer who, as part of a more wide-ranging personal project involving self-quantification, has spent some time gathering data about his writing habits and providing visualisations of that data for the benefit of his readers.
 He uses Google Docs for his writing and has created a set of scripts which will take metadata from those docs and use them as the basis for his visualisations---you can read about his process [here](http://www.jamierubin.net/2014/08/08/how-i-use-google-docs-for-writing/).

 What would it take to do something similar, without relying on Google Docs, but making use of only static-website technologies such as Jekyll[^fn7]?
 Well, our flow might look something like this:

 ![](/assets/images/2015-02-23-flat-file-to-jekyll.png)

 We could generate some writing statistics offline which we would store and keep updated in a suitable flat data file on the server; use Jekyll templates to interpolate any additional data required; then plug the output into a JavaScript visualisation library so that we can get some pretty and interactive charts.

 For the writing-stats experiment the data we'll gather should be expressable in just a couple of simple columns in a CSV text file[^fn8].
 We should then be able to use Jekyll's [Liquid-derived](http://jekyllrb.com/docs/templates/) template engine to work out any additional calculated data and relationships we need, such as full-period and floating 7-day averages to mimic Jamie's setup.
 [Google Charts](https://developers.google.com/chart/) should give us everything required to allow some basic interaction by the end user through JavaScript.

 ### Structuring the Data
 We'll keep this as trivial as possible with a CSV structure of the following kind:

 	date, fiction, non-fiction
 	2015-02-20, 32073, 5700

 The `fiction` and `non-fiction` columns will be a raw word count and we'll work out intervals such as daily increase in words written and our averages using Jekyll tag and filter logic.